 If workers are in an environment where they may be struck by a sharp object from above or step on a sharp object, then having shoes with heavy-duty soles, along with thick materials around the foot offer the highest level of protection.
 Many construction worksites have sharp objects present that could cause an injury.
 In most cases, soft-soled shoes won’t provide the highest level of protection.

 3. Prevention of Slips and Trips and Falls

 Falls, trips and slips can happen in virtually any workplace and they result in quite a few accidents and injuries every year.
 You can take steps to prevent these issues by using anti-slip floor tape and cleaning up spills when they occur.
 Additional protection can be provided by proper footwear.

-If your a roofer in Kansas City, for example, it’s important to purchase shoes with quality traction, which can help prevent falls in slippery environments.
+If your a roofer in Columbia MO, for example, it’s important to purchase shoes with quality traction, which can help prevent falls in slippery environments.
 They can also help to prevent slips and falls off ladders, or other raised surfaces.

 4. Protection from Electrical Hazards

 There’s no question that electricity poses a significant risk in any workplace.
 Workers may face a possible electrical shock, or even accumulate static electricity, resulting in sparks in some environments.

 To help prevent the risk of an electrical accident, it’s a good idea to use non-conductive footwear that is made from rubber, leather or other materials that won’t conduct electricity.